 - USB 2.0-compatible port and USB cable*1, or a connection to your home network*2 (used for connecting the PS Vita system/PS TV system)

 *1 A PS TV system cannot be connected with a USB cable.

 *2 To connect to a PS Vita system/PS TV system using Wi-Fi, a Wi-Fi access point is necessary.

 Operations on custom-built computers are not guaranteed.

 Refer to the Support section of this website for any questions regarding Content Manager Assistant for PlayStation®.

-- " "、"PlayStation" and " " are registered trademarks or trademarks of Sony Computer Entertainment Inc.
+- " "、"PlayStation" and " " are registered trademarks or trademarks of Sony Interactive Entertainment Inc.

 - Microsoft, Internet Explorer, Windows, Windows Vista and Windows Media are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.